Preceptors model professional behaviors and values for future RDNs.

 The institution and students are covered under the D'Youville malpractice insurance, which is renewed annually.
 If you are a current supervised practice site, you will receive a renewal certificate each year.

-Should you not receive your malpractice renewal, please contact the Dietetics Department at 716-829-8363.
+Should you not receive your malpractice renewal, please contact the Nutrition and Dietetics Department at 716-829-8363.
 If you are a potential or new site, a malpractice insurance certificate will be sent to you from our insurance company once a fully-executed agreement is in place between your site and our department.